Iranian protests against compulsory hijab: 11 March

 On 11 March 2019, a man stood on a box on Enghelab street and waved a white scarf on a stick.
 He was arrested on the scene by the security forces.

 May 2019

 13 May

 On 13 May 2019, students at the University of Tehran gathered to protest the increasing pressures to obey the mandatory headscarf rule.
 Plainclothes vigilantes attacked students who were protesting.
 Students also carried signs demanding freedom and free elections.

 August 2019

 In August 2019, Iranian civil rights activist Saba Kord Afshari was sentenced to 24 years behind bars, including a 15-year term for taking off her hijab in public, which Iranian authorities say promoted "corruption and prostitution".

-September–November 2022
+September 2022

 On 16 September 2022, a 22-year-old Iranian woman named Mahsa Amini was killed in custody of the Guidance Patrol in Tehran due to police brutality.
 Many people from all over the world reacted to Amini's death, and sparked a series of anti-hijab protests across the country.